Reasoning (Beta)

 Custom Budget (Anthropic)

-Users may also override the automatic mapping by providing a custom numeric string, for example: "reasoning_effort": "2000"
+Users may also override the automatic mapping by providing a custom numeric value using the thinking parameter: "thinking": {"type": "enabled", "budget_tokens": 1024}

 Azure OpenAI